 - Avoiding alcohol

-Treatment for long-term infective hepatitis usually includes an antiviral medication regimen.
+Treatment for long-term ineffective hepatitis usually includes an antiviral medication regimen.

 Alcoholism or drug abuse or drug misuse